sdathey/Azure-ActivityLog-Logging-Monitoring/README.md

 ## Introduction

-In the previous project, Rayda Estate, a fictional company, deployed an Azure-based honeynet open to the Internet to attract  hackers.
-Log sources from various instances are collected in a Log Analytics workspace, enabling Microsoft Sentinel to generate attack maps, alerts, and incidents.
-Initial security metrics were measured over 24 hours in the insecure environment.
-Subsequently, security controls were implemented to fortify the environment, and metrics were measured for another 24 hours.
-One of those logs was Azure's Activity Log.
-Azure's Activity log is a comprehensive record of management and data plane operations on Azure resources.
-It captures diverse activities like resource creations, updates, deletions, and modifications, providing essential details such as operation type, resource involved, operation time, caller identity, and status.
-These logs are stored in Azure Monitor, enabling centralized access and management.
-Integration with monitoring and alerting tools facilitates customized dashboards, alerts, and compliance reports.
-I will configure the Azure monitor to send the Activity log to the logs Analytics workspace.
+In a previous project, Rayda Estate, a fictional company, deployed an Azure-based honeynet to attract hackers from the Internet.
+Log sources were collected in a Log Analytics workspace, allowing Microsoft Sentinel to generate attack maps, alerts, and incidents.
+Initial security metrics were measured for 24 hours in the insecure environment.
+Afterward, security controls were implemented to strengthen the environment, and metrics were measured for another 24 hours.
+One of the logs collected was Azure's Activity Log.
+Azure's Activity log records data plane operations, capturing crucial details like operation type, resource, time, caller, and status.
+These logs are stored in Azure Monitor, providing centralized access and management.
+Integration with monitoring tools enables customized dashboards, alerts, and compliance reports.
+I will configure Azure Monitor to send the Activity log to the logs Analytics workspace for analysis.

 ## Step-By-Step Configuration Of Azure Activity Log Logging